 Now, there had long existed in Greece a loose international association of government and religious leaders, which met occasionally to plan festivals and to administrate the holy sites of the land.
 It was called the Amphictyonic League: the “League of Neighbors.”
 Among its dozen members were Sparta, Athens, Thebes, and many of the other major Greek cities, including Delphi.
 In fact, the entire league was accustomed to meet at Delphi, what with it being a neutral place relatively centrally located, with the most respected oracle in the land always on hand to bless or question the league’s decisions.

 It proved a bitter conflict.
 Cirrha was a rich city, and by the time the league’s legions arrived it had had plenty of warning of the upcoming attack — plenty of time to hire barbarian mercenaries in addition to pressing its own people into service.
 Then, too, the rugged landscape all around Mount Parnassus favored defenders over attackers.
 For years, the sounds and smells of war floated up to Delphi from the valley below.
 With visitors now all but locked out entirely, the town hunkered down and endured as best it could.
-The war might have gone on for much longer had not an Athenian leader named Solon put on an exhibition of guile worthy of Odysseus: he ordered his men to put poisonous hellebore in the aqueducts that watered Cirrha.
+The war might have gone on for much longer had not an Athenian leader named Solon evinced a guile worthy of Odysseus: he ordered his men to put poisonous hellebore in the aqueducts that watered Cirrha.
 The inhabitants of the city sickened and many died, and the beleaguered survivors finally surrendered.
 Thanks to entreaties which the oracle made on their behalf, they at least suffered a better fate than had the Trojans: they agreed to give up their city’s political freedom and to be subject to the decrees of the Amphictyonic League forevermore.
 And so peace returned to Delphi.

 To celebrate the occasion, the Delphi elders and the rest of the league decided to re-institute the legendary Pythian Games of old.
 Once again, athletes and performers would pour into Delphi every four years to fill a new amphitheater and coliseum that were to be built for the proceedings, paid for by gold plundered from the treasuries of Cirrha.
 It was a triumphant moment for Delphi, marking its shedding of the last vestiges of the Dark Ages and its reemergence into glory.
 Renovation and expansion became the watchwords of the era.
-More than ever before, Delphi became the neutral hub around which Greek and foreign politics rotated.
+More than ever before, Delphi became the neutral hub around which Greek and barbarian politics alike rotated.
 The consultations, negotiations, and festivities held by its visitors among themselves were so copious as to threaten at times to overshadow the proclamations of the oracle and her god.
-As foreign gold poured into Delphi’s coffers, enterprising souls within the town took to lending it out with interest; Delphi became an international bank as well as a place for diplomatic meetings, popular entertainment, and contemplative prayer in this burgeoning new Age of Men.
+As foreign gold poured into Delphi’s coffers, enterprising souls within the town took to lending it out with interest; Delphi became an international bank as well as a place for diplomatic meetings, popular entertainment, and contemplative prayer in this blossoming new Age of Men.
 Nothing quite like this second golden age of Delphi had ever existed before.
 All of the activity of the world really did seem to flow through this, Zeus’s ordained center of the world.

 But then, the Amphictyonic League that had made it all possible was itself something new in the world of men.
 Almost without the participants realizing it, a loose-knit discussion group had turned into an alliance of sovereign states, dedicated to securing access to a common good.
 When the Greek cities had united to go to war against Troy in the past, it had been an ad hoc affair, an emotional response to a slight against Greece’s collective pride.
 But this new alliance was permanent, sustainable, and reasonable to its core.
 Its existence heralded a dawning era of rational philosophy.